DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 >
 >  As you sift through the underbrush, your fingers brush against something hard and smooth, half-buried in the soil.
 >
->  It appears to be a small figurine of a butterfly, no larger than the palm of your hand and carved from petrified wood, which is embedded with small, glittering blue minerals that seem to dance with captured moonlight.
+>  It appears to be a small statuette of a butterfly, no larger than the palm of your hand and carved from petrified wood, which is embedded with small, glittering blue minerals that seem to dance with captured moonlight.
 The figurine's wings are outstretched, as though caught in mid-flight.

 At Muriel’s request, Kavan can share the following information about the Forest Folk of Yester Hill: